craigrileyuk/vue3-icon/README.md

 | flip    | String           | null        | One of "horizontal", "vertical", or "both".
 Flips the icon in the specified direction(s).                                            |
 | rotate  | Number \| String | 0deg        | Rotates the icon by the specified value.
 Can be any valid [CSS angle](https://developer.mozilla.org/en-US/docs/Web/CSS/angle) value. |

-# Styling
+## Styling

-By default the icon will inherit the current font color of the container it is placed within.
-You can easily provide a specific color using an inline style on the element (`style="color: red"`) or can target the tag as normal with CSS rules.
+By default, the icon will inherit the current font colour of the container it is placed within.
+You can easily provide a specific colour using an inline style on the element (`style="color: red"`) or can target the tag as normal with CSS rules.

-# Accessibility
+## Accessibility

 You should make use of aria attributes to improve accessibility for users that use screen reading technology.
 You can use `aria-labelledby` to create a link between an icon and its label.
 A descriptive `aria-label` can be used to allow screen readers to announce an icon if there is no visual label to accompany it.